We hope the following tips will help you prepare for your upcoming Orange Beach Family Photography beach photography session.

 When coordinating children or large parties, we recommend leaving your house/condo five minutes earlier than necessary to give yourselves plenty of time to park and arrive on time for your session.
 If you arrive considerably early, you are encouraged to stay in the car and soak up the A/C as long as possible until just a few minutes before your session.

 Chemicals in the swimming pools or irritants in the Gulf of Mexico can cause dry, watery, bloodshot eyes if you open them underwater.
 Remain mindful of this by wearing protective swimming goggles if you choose to swim with your eyes open.

 -Tide To-Go is your best friend!

-External cameras are not allowed during your photography session.
-This includes cell phone cameras.
-Given your limited time with the photographer on the beach, we need the full, undivided attention of the subjects who are being photographed.
+External cameras prohibit your hired photographer from garnering your full attention which does not work in your favor.
+We kindly ask that no other cameras be present during your photography session.
+Unfortunately this does include cell phone cameras.
+Given your limited time with the photographer on the beach, we want the full, undivided attention of the subjects who are being photographed so we can deliver the best photographs.
 External photography distracts subjects and detracts from your photography service and experience.
-We politely ask that your professional photographer is the only one behind the lens while on your session.
+We politely ask that your professional photographer is the only one behind the camera while on your session.

 -Slather on moisturizers/lotion